-This post is an ultimate guide to all the information you need when it comes to reverse osmosis (RO) system installation.
+This post is an ultimate guide with all the information you need when it comes to reverse osmosis (RO) system installation.

 Choose the sections that you want to jump in.